 - They have two mining farms, one located in Iceland(2014) and the other located in Sweden(2018).

 - Biggest coins support- you can cloud mine Bitcoin, Dash, Ethereum, Monero, Litecoin, and ZCash.

 - Bitcoin contracts usually come up with 9 months, while other coins mining is contracted for 2 years.

 - They get a lot of orders, so sometimes you can’t get involved, but sometimes you can find a great deal(at least from the current perspective).
 For example, the only available coin at the moment is Dash, but you can buy 5000 MH/s over 2 years for just $57,50.
-With 5000 MH/s and maintenance fee included, you can mine around $100 worth of Dash(with the price same as at the moment).
+With 5000 MH/s and a maintenance fee included, you can mine around $100 worth of Dash(with the price the same as at the moment).

 - They also do offer a 100% server uptime.

 - At the moment, the mining contract can be ordered with Visa, Mastercard, Bitcoin, Litecoin, Dogecoin, Dash, Zcash.